TienDoan274/Resnet18-Training-Custom-Classification-Dataset/README.md

 # ResNet18 Training

-This repository contains code for training a ResNet18 model on a specified dataset.
+This repository contains code for training a ResNet18 model on a custom classification dataset.

 ## Data Directory Structure